Introduction

 Best Fit:

-Freightos offers quick rate comparison and booking—useful for small operations focused on the front-end of forwarding.
+Overview: Freightos offers quick rate comparison and booking.
+Useful for small operations focused on the front-end of forwarding, typically as a supplement rather than a replacement for a full TMS.

 Small Business Advantages: